libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 1. **Reducing network energy consumption by 99.95%** :evergreen_tree:
 1. **Integrating libp2p** into the mainnet's networking layer :handshake:

 Upgrading to proof-of-stake was a multi-year effort.
 It was executed successfully thanks to diligent planning and a strong foundation laid by the Ethereum Foundation and community.
-As a result, the network [massively reduced it's energy footprint](https://www.theverge.com/2022/9/6/23339594/ethereum-merge-energy-pollution-proof-of-stake) and eliminated mining (performing power hungry computations to produce blocks) necessitated by proof-of-work.
+As a result, the network [massively reduced its energy footprint](https://ethereum.org/en/energy-consumption) and eliminated mining (performing power hungry computations to produce blocks) necessitated by proof-of-work.
 Many congratulations on this historic accomplishment! :tada:

 While we're excited about these accomplishments, the last point is most salient to us.
 Just like the consensus upgrade, the Ethereum libp2p integration was also a culmination of many years of hard work.